Razor.Templating.Core 3.0.0

 Razor Views in Library

-The Razor Class Library's .csproj file should look something like below.
-Whereas, AddRazorSupportForMvc property is mandatory.
+The Razor Class Library's .csproj file should look like the example below.
+The AddRazorSupportForMvc property is required.

-Also, RCL should be referenced by the main project or where any of the rendering methods like RazorTemplateEngine.RenderAsync() are invoked.
+Also, the RCL should be referenced by the main project or by any project that invokes rendering methods such as RazorTemplateEngine.RenderAsync().

 <Project Sdk="Microsoft.NET.Sdk.Razor">